‘Huge gatherings at Hindu festival as virus surges’: How international media reported Kumbh Mela

 Experts have warned that religious gatherings and the farmers’ protest will be super spreaders of the coronavirus, but authorities have ruled out the possibility of cutting short the Kumbh Mela.

-It used Uttarakhand Chief Minister Tirath Singh Rawat’s comment that the “faith of devotees will overcome the fear of Covid-19”.
-Rawat had tested positive for the coronavirus days later in March.

-The Associated Press went with the headline: “Huge gatherings at India’s Hindu festival as virus surges”.
+The Associated Press went with the headline: “Huge gatherings at India’s Hindu festival as virus surges.”

 “Critics of Prime Minister Narendra Modi and his Hindu-nationalist Bharatiya Janata Party say the festival has been allowed at a time when infections are skyrocketing because the government isn’t willing to anger Hindus, who are the party’s biggest supporters,” the report said, highlighting the stark contrast in the Bharatiya Janata Party government’s response to Kumbh Mela and the Tablighi Jamaat gathering.